Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

 What Is Wood Veneer?

 Wood veneer is a very thin sheet of real wood, similar to the individual layers in plywood.
-Typically on the order of 10 thousandths of an inch thick (.01" or about the thickness of the thin cardboard at the back of a notepad), it is available in pieces of up to 4'X8' sheets and can be purchased either with or without a paper backing or a "peel-and-stick" backing.
+Typically on the order of ten-thousandths of an inch thick (.01", or about the thickness of the thin cardboard at the back of a notepad), it is available in pieces of up to 4' x 8' sheets and can be purchased either with or without a paper backing or a "peel-and-stick" backing.

-Preparing the Desk Surface For Veneer
+Step 1: Preparing the Desk Surface for Veneer

-The computer desk to be refinished was constructed of pressboard and covered with a fake wood grain - one of the cheap furniture kits widely available.
-It was pretty, though, and fit my needs perfectly - far better to refinish it than to buy a new one both in terms of appearance and the cost necessary.
+The computer desk to be refinished was constructed of pressboard and covered with a fake wood grain, one of the cheap furniture kits widely available.
+It was pretty, though, and fit my needs perfectly, far better to refinish it than to buy a new one both in terms of appearance and the cost necessary.

 To start, the entire desktop was sanded smooth.
-Where it had been gouged the pressboard had been forced up and that needed sanded level, as did all of the smaller areas where the faux surface was coming off.
+Where it had been gouged, the pressboard had been forced up and that needed sanded level, as did all of the smaller areas where the faux surface was coming off.
 Very small depressions were left alone, but anything of any size would have had to be filled.
 Veneer will cover small holes, but is quite limited in its ability to do so.

-In addition, the edges were rounded and the one in front had been badly damaged from years of being hit with a chair.
+In addition, the edges were rounded, and the one in front had been badly damaged from years of being hit with a chair.
 Those rounded edges were all routed flat, making them smooth but also exposing the ugly pressboard.
 The saw guide shown in the picture was invaluable here as it produces an absolutely straight line for the router to follow.

 The edges, then, needed some extra work.
 The wood veneer to be applied to the top could have been cut and glued to the edges as well, but the choice was made to purchase a decorative edging and use that instead.
 It will be harder and will stand up to abuse better than the veneer will plus it is decorative and should add to the general appearance.